attack68/rateslib/docs/source/z_bond_conventions.rst

    )
    bond.accrued(settlement=dt(1994, 12, 20))

-The calculations for YTM are not as straightforward.
-The example gives the clean price for a YTM of 8.75% to be 103.1099263, however, *rateslib* default calculation mode returns:
+The calculations for YTM are not as straightforward, however.
+The official example gives the clean price for a YTM of 8.75% to be 103.1099263, however, *rateslib* default calculation mode returns:

 .. ipython:: python

    bond.price(ytm=8.75, settlement=dt(1994, 12, 20))

-From the YTM formula this is due to the discount functions, *v1* and *v3* handling the days in the stubs.
-These must be implemented directly.
+From the YTM formula this is due to a number of things.
+Firstly, the discount functions, *v1* and *v3* handling the days in the stubs incorrectly by default.
+To match the Thai standard formula, these must be implemented directly.

 .. ipython:: python